Global Coherence in Quantum Discord as a Resource: Operational tasks requiring global coherence

-In the following, we prove two lemmas for separable states that are not superseparable to obtain our main result. \begin{lem} If a separable state in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$ is not superseparable and has a decomposition as in Eq.~(\ref{GLHd}), it cannot be used to demonstrate superunsteerability or superlocality. \end{lem} \begin{proof} Consider any box arising from a separable state of the form (\ref{GLHd}) in the context of a semi-device-independent Bell or steering scenario as in Fig.~\ref{Fig:super} or \ref{Fig:superunsteer}, respectively.
-It is readily seen that any such box admits the following decomposition:
+Here we demonstrate that global coherence is required to demonstrate SDI steerability in the context of a 1SSDI scenario, as in Fig.~\ref{Fig:superunsteer}.
+To this end, in the following, we prove two lemmas on superunsteerability to obtain our main result. \begin{lem} If a separable state in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$ has a decomposition as in Eq.~(\ref{GLHd}), it cannot be used to demonstrate superunsteerability. \end{lem} \begin{proof} Consider any correlation arising from a separable state of the form (\ref{GLHd}) in the context of a 1SSDI scenario, as in Fig.~\ref{Fig:superunsteer}.
+It is readily seen that any such correlation admits the following decomposition: